aaltonewmedia/learn.newmedia.dog/content/courses/physical-computing/documentation-website/index.md

 1. Login to [version.aalto.fi](https://version.aalto.fi) (use the Aalto Haka login)
 2. There should be a repository with your name that I have created.
 You should have gotten an email invitation to edit the repository.
 3. Click on the name of that project.
-These files are what are used to generate content to the project website [newmedia.dog](https://newmedia.dog/)
+These files are what are used to generate content to the project website [newmedia.dog](https://newmedia.dog/).
+Your section is either under the [Students-->2023](https://newmedia.dog/students/2023/) or [2022](https://newmedia.dog/students/2022/) section depending on when you started your studies.
 4. Edit the files by selecting `Edit-->Web IDE`.
 This opens an online text editor where you can start editing your files and adding new ones.
 5. Replace the image called `me.png` with a new image of you or something that represents you.
 It will be the featured picture on your section on the site.
 6. Edit the `_index.md` file to have some details about you, you can add links to your personal website, social media etc. here if you want to.
-7. Edit the files in the `physical-computing` folder for each week assignemnts and final project documentation.
+7. Edit the files in the `physical-computing` folder for each week assignments and final project documentation.

 ### Detailed instructions